Zak-Hussain/againstJustaism/README.md

 ## Are LLMs “just” next-token predictors?

-This repository accompanies the paper: 'Are LLMs "just" next-token predictors?'.
+This repository accompanies the paper: 'Do LLMs think---or are they "just" predicting the next token'.

 It collects references to "Justaism" (pronounced "just-a-ism"), a term [coined](https://scottaaronson.blog/?p=7784) by Scott Aaronson to (pejoratively) refer to unsubstantiated deflationary claims made by skeptics that LLMs are "just...": "next-token predictors", "function approximators", or "stochastic parrots", and thus lack some